AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module9/ex8.md

 # 9.8 Verify Data Ingestion from website into Platform

+Open a new, clean incognito window and navigate to [https://public.aepdemo.net](https://public.aepdemo.net).
+Enter your Configuration ID and save it.

-After implementing the Google Tag Manager Tag on your website, you should start to see calls being sent towards Adobe Experience Platform.
+After updating the configuration of your Configuration ID and loading the AEP Demo website in a new, clean incognito browser window, you should start to see requests being sent towards Adobe Experience Platform.

-These calls are sent to the DCS Endpoint that you configured in Exercise 9.4.
+These requests are sent to the DCS Endpoint that you configured in Exercise 9.4.

-To verify if calls are being sent, open your website by going to [http://localhost:8888/index.html](http://localhost:8888/index.html) in Chrome and at the same time open the Chrome Developer Tools.
+To verify if requests are being sent, open your website by going to [https://public.aepdemo.net/index.html](https://public.aepdemo.net/index.html) in Chrome and at the same time open the Chrome Developer Tools.

 ![Verify Calls](./images/devtools.png)